abhim0055/ELK-Stack/ReadMe.md

     $Go to the elk directory where docker-compose.yml file is present.
 Run the below command

-    sudo docker-compose up
+    sudo docker-compose up -d

-    #This will runs the ElasticSearch, logstash and Kibana running in the foreground
+    #This will runs the ElasticSearch, logstash and Kibana running in detached mode

 STEP 8: Access Kibana UI using below URL